monoid-us/vertx-postgresql/README.md

 NOTE: As of now the driver is in its infancy.
 Simple queries work, but there's lack for a number of data conversions and no limit on the #connections you can make

 **In this early stage this is proof of concept, not more.**

-**I'd love to hear feedback in the vert.x google group **
+**I'd love to hear feedback in the vert.x google group**

-And with Java 8, the code below will look actually readable ;)
+And with Java 8, the code below will actually look readable ;)

 How to use
 ----------